mvysny/vaadin-quarkus/README.md

 This project runs [Vaadin 14](https://vaadin.com/) on top of Quarkus: https://quarkus.io/ .
 The JBoss Undertow Servlet container is used to run Vaadin Servlet.

-THIS IS A WORK IN PROGRESS - there are a couple of rough edges here and there.
-After you check out the project, you need to do the following before you attempt to run this project:

-1. Edit the `web.xml` file and change the `project.basedir` configuration option to the correct path to this example project.
-   See [Issue #2](https://github.com/mvysny/vaadin-quarkus/issues/2) for more details.
-   (note that this is not needed for Vaadin 19+Quarkus, see the v19 branch for more details).

 ## Demoed Vaadin features

 Support for the following features is demoed in this project: